gaurangvyas98/Keeper-Application/README.md

 # Google Notes

-Keeper Application is google notes clone.
+Keeper Application is notes taking application developed by me using **MERN Stack**.
+You can sign in to your account and maintain notes.
+This is just google notes clone.

 ## Installation